-CED welcomes new staff member!
+CED welcomes new staff members!

-Kate Hagadone PhD, TLLP
+Kate Hagadone PhD, TLLP, Clinical staff

 Kate earned a Master's degree and Doctoral degree in Counseling Psychology from Southern Illinois University-Carbondale.
 She completed her pre-doctoral internship at the University of Michigan Counseling and Psychological Services, where she specialized in eating disorder treatment and assessment.